 Reverend Cheryl Kincaid is a Christian Minister who studied Marriage and Family Therapy at Bethel Seminary in San Diego and has a Masters of Divinity From San Francisco Theological Seminary.
 Before her ordination she facilitated support groups for survivors of violence.
-She was ordained a Presbyterian Minister in 2003 and has served as an ordained minister for seventeen years and has written four books.
+She was ordained a Presbyterian Minister in 2003 and has served as an ordained minister for twenty years and has written four books.

 Hearing the Gospel Through Charles Dickens’s “A Christmas Carol” exams the historical, religious and sociological forces that inspired Charles Dickens to write "A Christmas Carol", Hearing the Gospel Through Charles Dickens "A Christmas Carol" is also a Christian devotional that uses A Christmas Carol as a tool to teach the ancient Advent lessons of Hope, Faith, Peace, Love and Joy.